Skip to Content

 2. The ‘Hidden’ Beach (read warnings!)

-The hidden beach in Howth is an Instagram favourite, however, this is one of several beaches in Dublin we’d recommend giving a wide berth.
+The hidden beach in Howth is an Instagram favourite, however, this is one of several beaches in Dublin I’d recommend giving a wide berth.

 Whether you’re taking a cursory look on Google Maps or peering over its precipitous edge in real life, this tiny beach on Howth’s southeastern corner simply isn’t worth the potential pitfalls that could arise.

-No doubt it looks seductive and it’s always going to offer a challenge to competitive souls with a name like ‘the hidden beach’, but with its steep face, uneven ground and unpredictably wild winds, it’s better to simply admire from above.
+No doubt it looks appealing and it’s always going to offer a challenge to competitive souls with a name like ‘the hidden beach’, but with its steep face, uneven ground and unpredictably wild winds, it’s better to admire from above.

 Related reads: Check out our guide to 13 of the best restaurants in Howth (from cheap eats to fine dining) and our guide to our favourite pubs in Howth